Haywards Heath to Balcombe via Ardingly Walk

 The suggested route to Balcombe station is different from the usual route along Bramble Hill and Rocks Lane (or the B2036), with less road walking.
 You can extend it with a short loop to the south of the station, essentially combining the main and shortcut endings of Walk 1–16.

-4. To go directly to the station, ignore the footpath and turn right onto the footway alongside Newlands, curving down to the right.
-In 175m veer left across the road onto a tarmac path going down a short grassy strip to the B2036.
-Cross the main road at the traffic island on the left and go down a few steps onto the station footbridge.
-Trains to London leave from Platform 1, on the far side.
+4. To go directly to the station, ignore the footpath and turn right onto Newlands, curving down to the right.
+At the end of the bend veer left across the road onto a tarmac path going down a wide gap between houses to the B2036.
+Cross the main road at the traffic island to the station entrance.
+Go down a few steps and over the footbridge onto Platform 1, for trains to London.

 5. Optional Extension (+1 km)